pierrejacques/portfolio/README.md

-# portfilio
+# portfolio
-my personal portfilio website
+my personal portfolio website

 It's not a pure front-end / webapp project as the sketch file for designing is included.
 To initiate the project, you should first have npm (or cnpm for mainland China users) installed.